-7th Avenue and 12th Avenue in Moline to close next week for bridge construction
+7th Avenue and 12th Avenue in Moline to temporarily close for bridge construction

 MOLINE, Ill.
-(KWQC) - Two roads are being closed in Moline next week as part of the I-74 Bridge Project.
+(KWQC) - Two roads are being temporarily closed in Moline as part of the I-74 Bridge Project.

 7th Avenue will be closed in both directions between 19th Street and 23rd Street, beginning the week of Sept.
 16, weather permitting.